Orillusion/orillusion-web/docs/guide/graphics/materials.md

 <<< @/public/demos/materials/UnLitMaterial.ts

 ## PBR Material
-We recommend using the [PBR](/api/classes/LitMaterial) material for rendering, `PBR` stands for `Physicallly-Based Rendering`, which is a material based on physical rendering, which is more in line with the physical lighting model of reality.
+We recommend using the [PBR](/api/classes/LitMaterial) material for rendering, `PBR` stands for `Physicallly-Based Rendering`, which is a material based on physical rendering.
+That means to be more in line with the physical lighting model of reality.

 |     Attribute     |                                     Description                                     |
 |:-----------------:|:-----------------------------------------------------------------------------------:|